-4. Transforming Data Should Not Rely on Any One Technique
+4. Transforming Data Should Not Rely on One Technique

 5. Break Down Data Into Subsets

 Only when data is broken down can relationships start to be seen.
 An important facet of scientific data processing is the concept of breaking down data.
-Once subsets of data are developed, new trends and hypothesis can be developed.
+Once the subsets of data are developed, new trends and hypotheses can be developed.

 6. Relationships are Important

 When processing data, recognizing data relationships is an imperative skill.
 Relationships are the key to developing data models and discovering truths behind the data that will benefit management and users.

 Without finding a relationship, the data is meaningless.
 Although relational databases have categories that relate, to draw new discoveries, there needs to be a method of finding new relationships between data sets.

 7. Non-relational Databases are Also Important